arctarus44/canopsis/sources/python/schema/doc/tr__schema.rst

 Description
 ===========

-This feature **MUST** have a configuration file.
+This feature **MUST** have a transformation file.

-The configuration file providing:
+The transformation file providing:

  - where are stored the schema (ex: storage URI)
+ - where data will be saved after the migration process
+ - type of data
+ - operations to apply on data to migrate them

 Schema **MUST** have a unique identifier.